osmoscraft/osmosnote/packages/server/public/devlog.md

 - Support headless commands (keyboard shortcut without opening command bar, ala ^s for save).

 - DONE
+  - Smooth scroll is dizzy.
+Replace with instant snap.
+  - Tag lookup should be case insensitive
   - When creating new note from selection, if input is left blank, the new draft should use selection as title

 ## Bugs